iivvaannxx/isolated/COOPERATIVE.md

 - **Adaptive Camera** (Default): The camera adapts to the position of both players, ensuring they are both on-screen.
 - **Split Camera**: The screen is divided in half, with each player having their own camera.

-You can switch between these modes depending on the controls you have selected, as explained below.
+The controls to switch between cameras are explained in the [Controls](#-controls) section.

 > [!TIP]
 > When using the split camera, you have the ability to toggle between horizontal and vertical split.
-The controls for this are explained below.

 ## 🎮 Controls